prattpi/Enviro-Pi/docs/README.md

 ## Supplies Needed

 1. Computer w/ USB cable to run Arduino IDE
-2. Raspberry Pi Zero W or Raspberry Pi B or Raspberry Pi B+
+2. Central device: Raspberry Pi Zero W or Raspberry Pi B or Raspberry Pi B+ w/ optional screen and/or external wifi antenna
+3. For *each* desired sensor: 1) Adafruit Feather 32u4 Bluefruit (with pre-soldered pins if desired) 2) Adafruit Si7021 sensor 3) LiPo or AA or AAA battery pack with JST connector and 4) jumper cables, solder, and header pins to connect sensor

 ## Arduino Device(s) Setup